Does planning stress you out? Or are you one of those people who get giddy about planning supplies?

 Try starting with a mission statement or a vision that can help you see where your priorities lie.
 Then take a moment to plan your goals and get a focus on what you want to see in your homeschool.

 And don't forget that planning is about YOU.
 Don't try to compare yourself to others and make plans based on what works for them.
 It's your homeschool and it needs to be about you.
 Consider your personality type and how that affects your planning.
 Mine was dead on accurate!

 I like to have a plan laid out for the year - a roadmap if you will.
 This roadmap will guide us on our journey.
 We may need to take an occasional detour or pitstop, but this is our overall map of the year ahead.

 I like Pam Barnhill's Plan Your Year because it has so many wonderful long-range planning forms.
 These forms are digital, so I can type in them or just print them out blank and write in them.
 I love the diversity.

 I use Homeschool Tracker for weekly and daily homeschool planning, for organizing the books and resources, and mostly for adding an entire year's lesson plans in only minutes.
 It has a ton of great uses.
 Now that the kids are older we are using the student function.
 My kids are able to go online to see their assignments and mark them complete.

 Another new option is a planner created with flexibility in mind.
 The Flexible Homeschool Scheduling App lets kids work at their own pace.

 I love the options that are available with combination paper and digital planners.
 I have never bought a planner (or a curriculum for that matter) that I didn't change in some way to better fit me.
 These editable planners give you the ability to customize forms to fit your needs.
 Every curriculum doesn't fit every child and every planner doesn't fit every homeschool mom.

 Some of my favorite planners come in such pretty styles (remember, I need pretty to already be there for me).
-I especially love this one with the adorable strawberries.

 Planners for Specific Homeschooling Styles